Hellenofuturism

 Beyond that, we hold dear the legacy of polymathic exploration, aesthete contemplation, creative experimentation, community-driven support and democratic collaboration.
 Just like our ancestors, we are in every way inspired by the world around us, the beauty of nature and the power of creation.
 This is the lens through which we guide the future.

-Note that we choose the term “Hellenofuturism” instead of “Grecofuturism” as Hellenes and Hellas is what Greek people call themselves and their cultural lands today, while the terms Greek/Greco/Greece emerged as a widespread designation of Hellenic people under occupation —and even if the term’s root does trace back to a small ancient Greek community, who referred to themselves as the Graikos, it was still not the term preferred and adopted by the Greeks themselves throughout the Hellenic lands and history, until this day.
-So, in order to do justice to this desire of reconnecting with a disempowered identity, Hellenofuturism and designations of Greek legacies under the terms related to Hellenism and Hellenic etymology are the preferred terminology.
+Note that even though we acknowledge the need to also utilise the synonym that could define our work as “Grecofuturism”, we choose the term “Hellenofuturism” instead of “Grecofuturism” as Hellenes and Hellas is what Greek people call themselves and their cultural lands today, while the terms Greek/Greco/Greece emerged as a widespread designation of Hellenic people under occupation —and even if the term’s root does trace back to a small ancient Greek community, who referred to themselves as the Graikos, it was still not the term preferred and adopted by the Greeks themselves throughout the Hellenic lands and history, until this day.
+So, in order to do justice to this desire of reconnecting with a disempowered identity, Hellenofuturism and designations of Greek legacies under the terms related to Hellenism and Hellenic etymology are the more aspirational and overall preferred terminology.

 Image Credit: Mia Sea